Saturate/LazyFrog/README.md

-## AutoSupper — your Reddit game automation companion
+## LazyFrog — your Reddit game automation companion

-AutoSupper is a browser extension that adds an in-page control panel and a convenient popup to help you automate supported Reddit game experiences.
+LazyFrog is a browser extension that adds an in-page control panel and a convenient popup to help you automate supported Reddit game experiences.
 It focuses on a smooth, user-friendly flow with clear status, control, and safety features.

 ### Highlights
 - **One‑click automation**: Start/stop from the page or the toolbar popup.